EvanBacon/expo-safari-extension-test/README.md

 Test making the iOS Safari extension workflow similar to Expo e.g. HMR, no `ios` folder, etc.

+This is reference work to help improve the [Safari Extension Expo Config Plugin](https://github.com/andrew-levy/react-native-safari-extension).

 ## Features

 ### No `ios/` Folder